What is Tongue-tie?

 - Many doctors still do the operation because it allows the mother and baby to continue to breastfeed.
 If your doctor refuses to do the tongue-tie release frenectomy procedure, you can find somebody who will.

 - Wait it out.
-Sometimes it is possible that the frenulum will stretch out on its own as a result of the baby's sucking.
+Sometimes the frenulum may stretch out on its own due to the baby's sucking.

-This is when the frenulum is very short or when it is attached to the tip of the tongue.
-It may cause some speech problems later in life if the frenulum is not cut.
+This is when the frenulum is very short or attached to the tip of the tongue.
+It may cause speech problems later in life if the frenulum is not cut.
 A tongue-tied toddler might struggle to pronounce “th, l, f, g, n, r, “